PostHog/posthog.com/contents/blog/introduction-to-customer-retention.md

 ## Further reading

-- [What is user segmentation?](/blog/how-to-do-user-segmentation) – A quick guide to use segmentation and how to apply if to your business
+- [What is user segmentation?](/blog/how-to-do-user-segmentation): A quick guide to user segmentation and how to apply it to your business

-- [How to work out what your users really need](/blog/how-to-work-out-what-users-need) - Understanding the needs of your users better than anyone else is critical for the success of any product
+- [How to work out what your users really need](/blog/how-to-work-out-what-users-need): Understanding the needs of your users better than anyone else is critical for the success of any product

-- [How to measure product engagement](/blog/how-to-measure-product-engagement) – How to define engagement for your platform, and how to use analytics tools to measure and build on the results
+- [How to measure product engagement](/blog/how-to-measure-product-engagement): How to define engagement for your platform, and how to use analytics tools to measure and build on the results

 > PostHog is an open-source analytics platform you can host yourself.
 We help you build better products faster, without user data ever leaving your infrastructure.